Capstone [CAPS] Assessment for UCORE

 Assessment

-In place since 2015, UCORE’s Capstone [CAPS] Assessment is intended to gauge student learning on WSU Undergraduate Learning Goals in the context of the UCORE curriculum at the near-graduation level.
-Each semester, [CAPS] instructors submit a short [CAPS] Assessment Report for UCORE.
-The report switched to a rotating format starting in AY 2019-20, with four learning goals evaluated per year, and asks instructors to provide an overall holistic assessment of student achievement of these goals in their [CAPS] course (see the spotlight blog post Efficient Assessment: Aligning Grading Rubrics with WSU Undergraduate Learning Goals in UCORE [CAPS] Courses to learn more about how one [CAPS] instructor uses her final project grading rubric to efficiently produce assessment data for UCORE’s [CAPS] reporting).
-Faculty are also asked to provide information about how well students are prepared for capstone level work and the kinds of changes they plan to make to their course based on assessment.
+In place since 2015, UCORE’s Capstone [CAPS] Assessment is intended to help UCORE understand how well students are achieving the [CAPS] designator learning outcomes (and associated WSU Undergraduate Learning Goals) at the near-graduation level.
+Each semester, [CAPS] instructors are asked to submit a short report providing an assessment of student achievement of [CAPS] designator learning outcomes in their course (direct measure, using faculty expert judgement).
+The report switched to a rotating format starting in AY 2019-20, with four learning outcomes evaluated per year.
+Faculty are also asked to provide information about how the UCORE curriculum could better prepare students for [CAPS] designator learning outcomes and the kinds of changes they plan to make to their course based on assessment.
 For more information, see UCORE’s [CAPS] Assessment Reporting FAQs (PDF).
+Additionally, see the spotlight blog post Efficient Assessment: Aligning Grading Rubrics with WSU Learning Goals in UCORE [CAPS] Courses to learn more about how one [CAPS] instructor uses her final project grading rubric to efficiently produce assessment data for UCORE’s [CAPS] reporting.

 To complement UCORE’s [CAPS] Assessment Reporting (direct measure, using faculty expert judgement), [CAPS] course enrollments and C-/D/F/W rates are also monitored (indirect measures, giving information about success and progress through the curriculum) for UCORE assessment.
 The Office of Assessment for Curricular Effectiveness (ACE) coordinates the assessment, reporting, and data analysis for Capstone [CAPS] Assessment for UCORE.